 - Create a short (1-4 page) How-to/Case Study as a handout (pictures are nice)

 NOTE: With 16 countries participating in Boot Camp, these case studies need to be as streamlined as possible.
 To that end we are requesting that A) Every post submit your Best Practice materials for review to [email protected] at least 2 weeks prior to the Boot Camp.
 This will allow us to provide feedback that will improve the quality of these presentations and ensure that no two post’s presentations are duplicative, and b) all presenters rehearse their Best Practice sharing session with their peers.
 Respecting the time limit is exceptionally important with a large group, and there’s no other way to know the timing of a presentation for certain without rehearsing it – your peers will know if it wasn’t rehearsed.

-We will be providing materials only in electronic form, so please bring your laptop or iPad.
-If you do not have a laptop or iPad, please let us know at email@example.com and we will make arrangements to provide you access to a Peace Corps desktop.
-We will also have the capability of loading documents onto your Kindle, so if you have a Kindle, please bring that as well.
+We will be providing materials only in electronic form, so please bring your laptop.
+If you do not have a laptop, please let us know at [email protected] and we will make arrangements to provide you access to a Peace Corps desktop.

 We will be meeting with important Peace Corps partners and receiving training from prominent international experts in the field over video conference so please come prepared to dress accordingly.
 This means business casual attire.
 We’re not going to force anyone to dress full-on formally for the majority of sessions, but for men – a tie and dress shoes, and for women – a nice formal skirt, dress or pants, will be appropriate when we do field visits to partner programs and for meetings with the President’s Malaria Initiative.
 For women, note that Senegal is a strict muslim country, therefore there is a dress code in the training center.
 Women should have their knees and shoulders covered at all times.